Why is Juneau the State Capital of Alaska?

 Since statehood in 1959, numerous grassroots campaigns and a handful of ballot propositions have attempted to officially move the state capital in Alaska to a more reachable residence – usually Anchorage, Wasilla or Willow in the Matanuska-Susitna Valley.
 Those relocation efforts have either been voted down or sidelined by the high price of making such a monumental move.

-That argument has quieted in recent years anyway, as technology has made the state government’s staff and its work just a few clicks away from across Alaska.
+That argument has quieted in recent years anyway, as technology has made the state government’s staff and its work just a few clicks away from anywhere in Alaska.
 There are live statewide television feeds of government meetings and hearings.
 The progress of bills and laws are updated in real time online and via cell phone apps.
 Most legislators, state directors and even the governor can be easily reached by phone, email or tweet.

 And so it is that Alaska’s capital remains in Juneau, one of the nation’s most isolated and breathtaking capitals, steeped in historic significance, local color and staggering natural beauty.